joyrexus/shopify-auth-demo/README.md

 ## Usage

-First `cp sample.env .env`, then update `.env` with your shopify app's api key and secret.
+First `cp sample.env .env`, then update `.env` with your shopify app's api key, secret, and redirect uri.

 Then ...
 ```